BitCash Price Reaches $0.0009 (BITC)

-BitCash (BITC) traded 0.8% lower against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on June 3rd.
-In the last week, BitCash has traded 12.8% higher against the dollar.
-BitCash has a total market cap of $20,159.01 and approximately $43.26 worth of BitCash was traded on exchanges in the last day.
-One BitCash coin can currently be purchased for about $0.0009 or 0.00000003 BTC on popular exchanges.
+BitCash (BITC) traded down 1.7% against the dollar during the 24 hour period ending at 11:00 AM ET on June 4th.
+In the last week, BitCash has traded 30.5% lower against the dollar.
+One BitCash coin can now be bought for approximately $0.0009 or 0.00000003 BTC on exchanges.
+BitCash has a total market capitalization of $19,935.91 and approximately $91.51 worth of BitCash was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.